RobotsBuilder/XR1-BipedalRobot/README.md

-# XR1-BipedalRobot
-XR1-Full Huminod Robot
+#XR-1 BipedalRobot

-XR-1 DIY Robot Build Project Repository
+DIY Robot Build Project Repository

 Welcome to the official GitHub repository for the XR-1 DIY Robot Build Project, meticulously crafted and developed by Christopher Calleja & Shawn Miller.

 As of now, the XR-1 is exclusively accessible to private members due to its ongoing development phase.
 Once it reaches the 90% completion stage, we plan to release this repository to the public.